 Learning activities and assessment

-You will have to attend compulsory residential workshops.
+You will attend a number of residential workshops.
 In year one there are four residential sessions that are spread over the year, of three to five days in duration.
-In year there are a further three residential modules, each of them lasting three days.
+In year two there are a further three residential modules, each lasting three days.

 Career support and prospects